The third sheet: Customer Details | Qlik Cloud Help

 In this case, the measures compared are Sales and Quantity.
 Each bubble represents a Customer dimension value.

-1. Go to Fields, and drag the Customer field to the sheet and add it as a dimension.
+6. Go to Fields and drag the Customer field to the scatter plot and add it as a dimension.

 Adding the Customer KPIs pivot table